leanprover-community/lean4game/doc/troubleshoot.md

 Here are some issues experienced by users.

 # VSCode Dev-Container
-* If you don't get the pop-up, you might have disabled them and you can reenable it by running the `remote-containers.showReopenInContainerNotificationReset` command in vscode.
+* If you don't get the pop-up, you might have disabled them, and you can reenable it by running the `remote-containers.showReopenInContainerNotificationReset` command in vscode.
 * If the starting the container fails, in particular with a message `Error: network xyz not found`, you might have deleted stuff from docker via your shell.
-Try deleting the container and image explicitely in VSCode (left side, "Docker" icon).
+Try deleting the container and image explicitly in VSCode (left side, "Docker" icon).
 Then reopen vscode and let it rebuild the container. (this will again take some time)
 * On a working dev container setup, http://localhost:3000 should directly redirect you to http://localhost:3000/#/g/local/game, try if the latter is accessible.